 While a great project and learning experience, our thousands of members would blow through the stories, games, and mysteries much faster than the authors intended.
 It had a healthy subscription model, but not enough new content to keep it active.

 Collective Detective then tried to move to to a consultancy model to provide advocacy for players and advisement and creative assistance to studios on ways to ensure long-lasting, engaging narratives that would leverage the scale of the "Collective Effect" as it became known.
-However, it was too far ahead of its time to monetize and scale, and too complex for most marketing efforts at the time.
+However, it was too far ahead of its time to monetize and scale, and too complex for most marketing efforts.
 Even today, while viral, event, and influencer marketing builds on some of this, there's still very few cross-platform entertainment experiences at the same scale as ones from two decades ago.